hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251106644v1-uniadc-a-unified-framework-for-anomaly-detection-and-classification.md

 ---
 layout: default
-title: UniADC: A Unified Framework for Anomaly Detection and Classification
+title: "UniADC: A Unified Framework for Anomaly Detection and Classification"
 ---

 # UniADC: A Unified Framework for Anomaly Detection and Classification